 The planning area is made up of several drainage basins.
-The drainage basins drain into the Kansas River or Lake View Lake.
+The drainage basins drain directly to the Kansas River, or into one of two tributaries, Baldwin Creek which drains into the Kansas River, or Lake View Lake.
 There is Federal Emergency Management Agency (FEMA) designated floodplain and floodway located within the planning area.
 These are areas around Baldwin Creek, Deerfield Creek, Lake View Lake and the Kansas River.
 See Map 2-8.
 The floodplain is any land area susceptible to being inundated by flood waters from any source.
 The floodway is the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
 Developing in the floodplain is allowed both in the city and in the county based on the corresponding regulations.
 No development is allowed in the floodway except for flood control structures, road improvements, easements and rights-of-way, or structures for bridging the floodway.
-This helps to protect drainage ways that lead to Lake View Lake and the Kansas River and wetland areas such as Lake View Lake.